Final Exam Policy

 - Every course of study, undergraduate and graduate, must conclude with an academically rigorous culminating learning experience, normally a final examination.
 A culminating learning experience may involve traditional in-class examinations, presentations, performances, critiques, portfolios or other similar experiences.
 Laboratory, studio or similar courses may be regularly exempt from this requirement, with the approval of the department chair and a designated administrator in the office of the dean.

 - No new material may be introduced in a course after the last scheduled class meeting.
 No final examination may be scheduled at a time other than the time prescribed by the Registrar during final examination week, with the sole exception of block examinations.
+The final exam schedule is published at the start of the semester on Flyer Student Services porches page.
 No final examination of any kind may be given prior to final examination week.
-Any exceptions must receive the approval of the department chair.
+Any exceptions must receive the approval of the department chair and must accommodate students' existing final schedules.

 - A block examination is a common examination that covers several sections of the same class, taught by different instructors, for the purpose of establishing a uniform scale of achievement.
 Such examinations are scheduled through the registration office.
 Multiple sections of a class, taught by the same instructor, are not eligible to give block examinations unless they are part of a class taught by more than one instructor.